eminisrafil/C-Projects/README.md

 Implement A Game of Sudoku, with solver and hint options

 - **Forensics - Image IO and Manipulation**
 Scale BMP Images
 Scan a sample corrupt hard drive and extract all readable JPEGs

 - **Spell Checker with Linked List**
-Implement a Spell Checker 150,000 spellchecker for War and Peace and Austin Powers using linked lists
+Implement a 150,000 spellchecker for War and Peace and Austin Powers using linked lists

 Emin Israfil